What Is Nitrous Oxide?

 - Infant alertness, and thus early bonding, is not inhibited.

-- Awareness of labor pain remains but is diminished by the analgesic effect of nitrous oxide.
+- Awareness of labor pain remains but is diminished.

 - Effects of nitrous oxide disappear quickly if a woman stops administration.